The park is closed for the season and we welcome our visitors back during midwinter break 2026. Opening hours

 Since 2018 we keep a group of European bison in the park, consisting of a bull and a number of cows.
 They are an important part of the rescue population located in zoos over the world and contribute to the survival of the species.
 In early autumn 2021, Nordens Ark's first European bison calf was born, and the following year four more calves arrived.
 The calves either stay within the rescue population or are sent for release.

-In 2023, we sent our first two bison to the stocking project in Azerbaijan.
-During the summer of 2023, they were first transported to the Berlin Zoo to join the other individuals for release.
-In the fall, they are transported together to Azerbaijan to be released in the Shahdag National Park in the South Caucasus.
-A total of 10 bison have been sent to Azerbaijan for release in 2023.
-These came from seven different zoos in five different countries (Sweden, Germany, Romania, the Czech Republic and France).
+In 2023, Nordens Ark sent its first two European bison to the reintroduction project in Azerbaijan.
+During the summer of 2023, they were first transported to Berlin Zoo to join eight other bison that were also destined for release.
+In the autumn, the animals were transported together to Azerbaijan and released into Shahdag National Park in the southern Caucasus.

 In collaboration with